Glossary

 CMS (Content Management System)

-A software application that allows users to create, edit, and manage website content without needing specialized technical knowledge.
+A software application that allows users to create, edit, and manage website content without needing specialised technical knowledge.

 CSS (Cascading Style Sheets)